dotnet/Silk.NET/documentation/proposals/Proposal - Windowing 3.0.md

         /// </summary>
         /// <param name="icons">Either a collection of window icons, or null to set to the default icon.</param>
         void SetWindowIcon(ReadOnlySpan<RawImage> icons);

         /// <summary>
+        /// When using <see cref="WindowOptions.IsEventDriven"/> = true, wakes the main thread from
+        /// its blocking wait on incoming events.
+Can be called from any thread.
+        /// </summary>
+        void ContinueEvents();

+        /// <summary>
         /// Converts this point to client coordinates.